OpenSPP/documentation/docs/registrants/concepts.md

 ## ID Documents

-Registrants can have one or more ID Document.
+Registrants can have one or more ID Documents.

 ![](images/registrant_ids.png)

 The system does not enforce uniqueness of Document ID by default.
 If uniqueness is required, deduplication should be performed.

-ID Document types can be configured by an admin.
+ID Document types can be configured by an administrator.